Ike Skelton: 2010

 Skelton seemed to have a fairly secure hold on his district, even though it had been trending Republican for some time.
 Historically, it had had a character similar to Yellow Dog Democrat districts in the South.
 However, the rural areas of the district, once solidly Democratic, had swung hard to the GOP since the turn of the century.
 Indeed, in 2000, Republicans captured most of the area's legislative seats and have held them ever since.
 Even before then, the district had been shedding more of the strongly Democratic areas near Kansas City due to that city's dwindling population.
 As late as 1983, during Skelton's third term, the 4th stretched as far west as Independence on Kansas City's eastern border.
 As a result, it had been pushed further into heavily Republican Southwest Missouri.
 Al Gore, John Kerry and Barack Obama all won less than 40 percent of the vote in the district even as Skelton skated to reelection.
 It was considered very likely that Skelton would be succeeded by a Republican once he retired.

 In 2010, Skelton faced former Republican state Representative Vicky Hartzler of Harrisonville, who had been out of politics for more than a decade.
 Polls consistently showed a very competitive race, easily the most competitive the district had seen in decades.
 Many pundits rated it as a toss-up.

-It was still a surprise when Skelton lost to Hartzler, 50 percent to 45 percent.
+It was still a surprise when Skelton lost to Hartzler, 50% to 45%.
 While Skelton ran evenly with Hartzler in the areas closer to Kansas City, he lost badly in the rural areas, including some that had supported him for many years.
 No Democrat has managed as much as 40 percent of the vote since Skelton left office.